VenkataViswas/Ansible-to-start-Nginx/README.md

 Pre-requsite for ansible is password less authentication
 How to do
-Step 1 ) generate key in main account
+# Step 1 )
+generate key in main account
 “ssh-keygen”

-Step 2 ) go to id_rsa public and copy
+# Step 2 )
+ go to id_rsa public and copy
+# Step 3)
-Step 3) go to target account and in authorized key paste the key
+ go to target account and in
+authorized key paste the key

+Inventory file -> contains all ips

 # To run ansible